JiBrok/jibrok.github.io/_docs/time-in-status/user-help-info.md

 * **"field name" in stopInWeek("number")** - Search for issues by the week when the timer was stopped.
 * **"field name" in stopInMonth("number")** - Search for issues by the month when the timer was stopped.

+* failInDay/week/month -  function shows even running timers, taking into account the estimated completion date.
+It also shows timers that have "failed" date +-N from the current day.
 * **"field name" in failInDay("number")** - Search for issues by the day when the timer was failed.
 * **"field name" in failInWeek("number")** - Search for issues by the week when the timer was failed.
 * **"field name" in failInMonth("number")** - Search for issues by the month when the timer was failed.